This will depend on:

 If your family has 2 breadwinners, you’ll probably want to consider insuring both of you.

 If one of you is the primary carer for example, replacing this role could be expensive.
-For example, the average cost of sending a child to nursery part-time (25 hours) is over £7,000 a year.1
+For example, if one of you is the primary carer, replacing this role could be expensive.

 The cost difference between buying a joint policy and 2 separate policies can often be quite small.
 It’s worth getting quotes for both options.